 Connection Makes the Biggest Impact in Our Classrooms

-According to Professor John Hattie, the relationships you share with your students have a greater effect on their academic growth than socioeconomic status, professional development, class size, or any type of special programs.
+According to Professor John Hattie, the relationships you share with your students have a greater effect on their academic growth than socioeconomic status, professional learning, class size, or any type of special programs.
 Supporting your students emotionally is crucial to creating a positive classroom environment.
 And it’s also important that they support each other.

 With an estimated 49.5 percent of adolescents experiencing mental health disorders throughout their life, it’s essential to provide spaces where students can build friendships, feel understood, and have somewhere to belong.
 To tap into the spirit of human connection, I created a “bag o’ questions” to spark conversation and help students connect.
 Try these simple exercises for building community in your classroom.